sujaikumar/assemblage/README.md

 How-Tos
 =======

-This list of How-Tos demonstrates how the scripts in this git can be used in conjunction with other installed software to assemble nematode (and other small metazoan genomes)
+This list of How-Tos demonstrates how the scripts in this repository can be used in conjunction with other installed software to assemble nematode (and other small metazoan genomes).

 How to sample sequences at random for test read sets
 ----------------------------------------------------